 FULL RUN awards – for these awards, any play or musical with a minimum of 9 performances over 3 weeks is eligible.
 There FULL RUN award categories below.

-- For plays and musicals: Male / Female Performance in a Leading / Supporting Role / Performance Ensemble
+- For each of plays and musicals: Male or Female Performance in a Leading or Supporting Role / Director

-- For plays only: Most Promising New Playwright / New Play / Company Ensemble / Production
+- For plays only: Most Promising New Playwright / New Play / Director / Production

-- For musicals only: Musical Director / New Musical / Musical Production
+- For musicals only: New Musical / Musical Director / Director / Musical Production

 SHORT RUN awards: